mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: C+

-It's fine.
-PoE HATs for a Raspberry Pi 4 are generally around $XX, so the fact that you're getting four included means there's not a ton of money left over.
+The rack mount is okay not great.
+It's a decent value for the price.
+PoE HATs for a Raspberry Pi 4 are generally around $XX, so that alone is like XX% of the price.

+The craftsmanship on the rack mount itself is mediocre.
 The pieces don't fit together that well.
-There are gaps around the HDMI ports.
-The HDMI ports are also secured poorly, so they strain and bend when you actually plug in an HDMI cable, so I worry they're going to snap off.
+There are substantial gaps around the HDMI ports.

+The HDMI ports are also secured poorly to the mount.
+When I plug in an HDMI cable, the connector bends and strains.
+I worry they're going to snap off one day.
-PoE fan is super loud, but you can turn it off

-The instructions were pretty bad.
+PoE tends to generate a lot of heat, so it's good that these come with an integrated fan, but the fan is loud.
+It's too loud for me, and I've disabled them on each of my Pis.
+That works fine as long as I don't do anything CPU-intensive on the Pi.

+Lastly, the instructions are terrible.
 Step one is to screw in the OLED.
 Okay, that's fine.
 Step two is to screw in the power button.
 Sure, easy peasy.

-TODO: Photo

-Step three is: okay, put together five other things!
+Step three is: okay, put together five other things simultaneously!

 TODO: Photo